 - Elderly people (65+ years old)

-When TBI damages an individual’s thinking ability, he/she may have difficulty making reasonable decisions and remembering the past.
-Sometimes, the individual will only lose his/her short term memory.
+When TBI damages an individual’s thinking ability, they may have difficulty making reasonable decisions and remembering the past.
+Sometimes, the individual will only lose their short-term memory.
 Additionally, one’s ability to taste, smell, touch and feel may be affected.
-When a victim’s language ability is damaged, he/she may have trouble communicating properly.
+When a victim’s language ability is damaged, they may have trouble communicating properly.
 Language also determines the individual’s ability to express and understand other people.

 As the health and future care of your loved one will be greatly affected by the amount of compensation recovered, it could not be more important that your case is handled very professionally, with your loved one’s future wellbeing and quality of life as the focus.
 As there are new developments in brain injury treatments, you will want to have the wherewithal to access these treatments if there is any possibility of improving the condition of your family member.
 Their quality of life in terms of care will also be greatly affected by the amount that is recovered in a settlement or verdict.
 In many cases, a family member takes on the duty of caring for their loved one, and can no longer work.
 The ramifications can be extensive for the entire family, both financially and personally.